pagekit/docs/developer-basics/views-templating.md

 ## Render a view manually

 You can also manually access the `View` service to render a template file.
 This may come in handy, if you dynamically determine which view to load.
+Note that `hello` in the example below refers to the package name.

 ```php